justinTsugranes/justinTsugranes/README.md

 - Currently learning to code Smart Contracts for all EVM compatible chains - Mostly Ethereum and Polygon and looking to work with teams on blockchain projects.
 - Focused on Solidity, Javascript, Hardhat, ethers.js, Chainlink, the Graph inside of Visual Studio Code
 - When I have a handle on that, I'm going to dive into Typescript and then Rust so I can code on Solana.
 Super interested in Motoko on the Internet Computer as well.
 - I blew my right hand up with dynamite when I was 9 (for real) and then became a guitarist for the US Army, a professional Jazz guitarist and recording artist.
+Check out my <link href=""Audible account>.

 ### Hobbies and Interests
 -  I love to hike, backpack, write songs, create graphics in Adobe, read non-fiction, snorkel, sail, chill in hot springs, and go on extended roadtrips.